 In the specific case of Puno, there is an overwhelming prevalence of risks related to low temperatures (see Section 2.3 for data analytics support for this proposition).

-The average household’s monthly earnings are S/.
-470.2, and the poverty line is estimated on S/.
-352. Based on data from the National Household Survey, 48.6% of households were poor in 2019 and, thus, very likely to be affected by cold wave-related disasters.
+The average household’s monthly earnings are 139.53$ (3.37), and the poverty line is estimated on 104.45$ (3.37).
+Based on data from the National Household Survey, 48.6% of households were poor in 2019 and, thus, very likely to be affected by cold wave-related disasters.

 Rentería et al. (2021) found a strong statistical correlation between risk classification for different disaster types that support the hypothesis of similar vulnerability dynamics between clime-related disasters.
 For example, if a household is at risk of being affected by floods, it is very likely to be affected by landslides.
 The mechanism that explains this correlation is the vulnerability conditions shared by these households.